Airborne observatory: Early attempts

 Scientists of Naval Observation with special camera to photograph eclipse from the USS Los Angeles dirigible.

 First attempts to observe astronomical objects from planes were made in 1920 from a biplanes.
 Until 1960, the main objects of such observations were solar eclipses.

 In 1923, US Navy tried to observe the solar eclipse of September 10 from sixteen planes, including Felixstowe F5L biplane, "to determine the centerline of the eclipse from air."
 No photo recorded the eclipse.
 Officer and photographer Albert William Stevens was one of the pilots on this expedition, he is sometimes called "the father of airborne astronomy".
 There was another attempt to observe a solar eclipse, this time from a dirigible.
-On 24 January 1925, U.S. Naval Observatory and U.S. Bureau of Standards gathered a group of astronomers to observe a total solar eclipse from the USS Los Angeles airship over the New York City, with Captain Edwin Taylor Pollock as a head of the group.
+On 24 January 1925, U.S. Naval Observatory and U.S. Bureau of Standards gathered a group of astronomers to observe a total solar eclipse from the USS Los Angeles airship over the city of New York, with Captain Edwin Taylor Pollock as a head of the group.
 They used "two pairs of telescopic cameras", to capture inner and outer portions of Sun's corona, and a spectrograph.
 The expedition achieved good publicity, but it was not very successful in its observations - the dirigible was not very stable and the photos were blurred.
 The next attempt was successful: an expedition of the Naval Observatory to observe the solar eclipse of April 28, 1930 on Honey Lake, California, with Vought 02U-1 plane equipped with a camera, recorded "the approach of the shadow".

 Army Air Corps and the National Geographic Society organized another expedition in 1932, to observe the eclipse of August 31.
 Accompanied by Lieutenant Charles D. McAllister of the Army Air Corps, Stevens took the first photograph of the Moon's shadow projected onto the Earth during a solar eclipse.

 Royal Canadian Air Force observed the solar eclipse of July 9, 1945 from four planes: "a Spitfire, a Mitchell, and two Ansons"; three planes used seven standard aerial photography cameras, "adjusted to automatically take exposures".
 For the solar eclipse of May 8, 1948, National Geographic society organized several ground stations and two backup planes for a case of bad weather.
 Two B-29s, stationed on the Aleutian Islands, successfully observed and photographed the eclipse.